The Top 20 Ways to Motivate Employees

 Recognize work anniversaries and

 other significant events in employees' lives.
-These celebration simply enough
+This celebration simply enough

 to let teams know on timely basis that they are doing a good job.